GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

 - Transitioning to the realm of Unsupervised Learning, we introduce the **k Nearest Neighbours (kNN)** model, a valuable approach for clustering data and often employed as a Classifier. kNN represents a Non-Parametric Learning model that helps make sense of data by grouping it into clusters.

+## Week 4

+In this week's module, we explore the realm of **Neural Networks**, a groundbreaking development that has transformed the field of Artificial Intelligence.
+Neural Networks are extensively employed across various domains of Artificial Learning, and their advent has reshaped the landscape of machine learning.
+In many ways, they serve as a unifying model capable of handling a wide range of tasks that traditional machine learning models address.

+- We delve into the fundamental concepts of **Neural Networks**, along with the associated mathematics, to provide a comprehensive understanding of how they operate.

+- We also cover essential concepts like **Loss Functions** and **Optimization Techniques** that play pivotal roles in the training and performance of Neural Networks.

+- Starting this week, we shift our focus to the **practical aspects** of machine learning models.
+These practical considerations are crucial determinants of a model's efficiency and effectiveness, and they represent critical factors to address before tackling real-world problem-solving tasks.

+- We introduce relevant **statistical** concepts that closely intertwine with Machine Learning, forming the bedrock of understanding for various machine learning models.

+- To reinforce your understanding of this pivotal model, we provide a set of practice exercises aimed at clarifying key concepts.